Dillman’s Artist Workshop Retreat Four-Day Workshop The Disneyland For Passionate Fine Artists In The Great Northwoods Of Wisconsin

 I wanted my students to paint the very first impression of the light and dark patterns of this photo.
 In the three-step process, I show the students a very simple process on how to build a painting.
 Once all the large and secondary masses were complete the detail applied.

 MEEDEN GIFT: I enjoy sharing new finds with the students.
 I talked about a set of brushes I received from my wife for my birthday this year.
 They are made by MEEDEN, Squirrel Hair Cat's Tongue Shape Paint Brushes-3-piece set.
 This real hair brushes offer a versatile thick to thin stroke and hold a tremendous amount of water and pigment.
-Here’s a link to my 2019 Popovich's Field Journal blog review about the brushes: If you are interested here’s a link to Amazon — the brushes are under $17.
+Here’s a link to my 2019 Popovich's Field Journal blog review about the brushes: If you are interested here’s a link.
 I gave away a set of these brushes to one of my lucky students, Debra A.!

 AFTERNOON SESSION: AUTUMN